Scale your business with our modular plugins.

 To make a real transaction, go to the WooCommerce > Settings and open the Payments tab.
 Select the payment gateway you want to use, enable it, and press the Set up or Manage button for the selected payment method.

-As we chose Stripe, we tick the Enable Stripe option to enable it as our payment gateway.
-Then, add the API keys from your Stripe account as shown in the Stripe gateway plugin method and other details for your account.
-As we will test live transactions, make sure you uncheck the Enable Test Mode option.
+Then, add the API keys from your Stripe account, as shown in the Stripe gateway plugin method, along with any other necessary details for your account.
+As we will be testing live transactions, please ensure that you uncheck the Enable Test Mode option.

 stripe live mode test woocommerce orders